hyker/chat-demo/README.md

 Above project contains a simple docker setup containing all dependencies of the backed.

-The backend resides in the `server/app.js` folder in the `micro-project-chat` project.
+The backend resides in the `server/app.js` folder in the `chat-demo` project.

 | Function | Type | Domain | DB | Action |
 | ---------- | ---------- | ------ | ------- | ----------------------------------- |